Limited Space Remaining

 Limited to 13 Travelers

 This deep immersion in the Botswana bush reveals the essence of wilderness, protected by a conservation-minded country that leads the continent in habitat stewardship.
 An ancient landscape occupied by the San people for more than 100,000 years, Botswana today is a stronghold for elephants, home to Africa’s largest population of more than 130,000, and endangered species like rhino and wild dog.
-Sprawling grasslands, deltas and savannas sustain a multitude of wildlife that thrives within this mosaic of ecological diversity.
-From our traditional canvas camps that are exceptionally comfortable without extravagance, explore exceptionally varied habitats on game drives, bush walks and dugout canoe excursions.
+Sprawling grasslands, deltas, and savannas sustain a multitude of wildlife that thrives within this mosaic of ecological diversity.
+From our traditional canvas camps that are exceptionally comfortable without extravagance, explore exceptionally varied habitats on wildlife drives, bush walks, and dugout canoe excursions.
 And when night falls, gather around the campfire to revel in each day's wonders, as the stars glitter overhead and animal calls resound in the darkness.

-Traverse Botswana's diverse habitats as we delve deep into the most remote, wildlife-rich reaches of the Okavango Delta and Kalahari Desert
+Traverse Botswana's diverse habitats, as we delve deep into the most remote, wildlife-rich reaches of the Okavango Delta and Kalahari Desert.

-Experience rustic bush luxury and African hospitality at our secluded small safari camps surrounded by untouched wilderness
+Experience rustic bush luxury and African hospitality at our secluded small safari camps, surrounded by untouched wilderness.

-On private reserves with a premier safari guide, thrill to close encounters with charismatic predators, huge elephant herds and more
+On private reserves with a premier safari guide, thrill to close encounters with charismatic predators, huge elephant herds, and more.